 Devotions – "The children of this family were taught, as soon as they could speak, the Lord's prayer, which they were made to say at rising and bedtime constantly," Susanna reminded her son.

 Sabbath – Sundays were special in the Wesley house.
 The children "were very early made to distinguish the sabbath from other days," Susanna wrote.
-Even when the kids were very young, they were expected to participate in the family prayers, "which they used to do by signs before they would kneel or speak."
+They were expected to participate in the family prayers, "which they used to do by signs before they would kneel or speak."

 Focus – In the Wesley household, nine to noon and two to five were reserved for the children's education, a top priority for Susanna.
 "It is almost incredible what a child may be taught in a quarter of a year, by a vigorous application," she remembered.